-There is a GPA (2.7) and GRE (900 sum of verbal and math) below which your application will not be reviewed unless a program or professor requests it.
+There is a GPA (2.7) and GRE (10%) below which your application will not be reviewed unless a program or professor requests it.
 You should apply even with low scores if a prospective major professor is interested in your case in spite of your low scores.
 This happens most often with non-traditional students who had poor undergraduate backgrounds but impressive professional accomplishments.

 TOEFL: We cannot admit a student with a TOEFL below 80.
 Some students can be admitted with a lower TOEFL but they cannot matriculate until they achieve the minimum required score.

 It takes a long time to process the applications that come in just before January 15.
 If you can get your application in earlier, it will be reviewed up to a month sooner than the ones that just make the January 15 deadline.
 Applications that come in later than January 15 will be processed as they come in.
 The applications that come in late may miss opportunities to compete for graduate assistantships.
 Applicants can be admitted at any time of year.
 Students requiring visas need more lead time than those who do not.

 You can apply for January admission but you will not likely be considered for a teaching assistantship, because these are awarded in the spring for the following academic year.

 Prospective students often fail to apply to the most suitable program, probably because they haven’t researched the interests of the available MPs.
 If they choose the right MP, they’ll be in the right department.

 The student has to request this, but often the transfer is made on recommendation of a program.
 Send your request to email@example.com